 - Add the grated garlic and ginger, chilli, cumin, cinnamon and turmeric.
 Stir well and cook for 1 more minute with the lid off.
 Add a splash of water if it gets too dry.

 - Next add in the lamb chunks.
-Stir well to coat the meat in the onions and spices and then add the salt, chopped dates and tomatoes, plus about half a can of water (100-200ml).
+Stir well to coat the meat in the onions and spices and then add the salt, chopped dates and tomatoes, plus about half the tomato can of water (roughly 200ml / a little less than 1 cup).

 - Bring the tagine to the boil and then put the lid on and put in your preheated oven for 1 hour and 15 minutes.